-5.203 Despite the prioritisation of existing larger settlements and brownfield land, the provision of a large amount of new development over the plan period will require greenfield land take and is likely to place increased pressures on habitats, including through direct loss and fragmentation.
+5.200 Despite the prioritisation of existing larger settlements and brownfield land, the provision of a large amount of new development over the plan period will require greenfield land take and is likely to place increased pressures on habitats, including through direct loss and fragmentation.
 There is also potential for increased pollution associated with construction, travel and the occupation of new homes.
 Specific effects relating to wastewater from various types of development including new homes may occur in relation to the Solent Maritime SAC and Solent & Southampton Water SPA/Ramsar, regardless of its location in Winchester District.
 This is assessed in detail by the HRA of the Local Plan and the findings summarised in the cumulative effects assessment in Chapter 6.
 However, by providing much of the growth at Winchester Town and other larger settlements (as set out under Policies SP2, H1 and H3), the likelihood of impacting habitats and species is generally reduced, although there may be potential for impacts on the River Itchen SAC given its proximity to the presently developed areas.
-The River Itchen SAC may also be impacted upon by new housing development at the Market Town of New Alresford and some of the Larger Rural Settlements including Colden Common and Kings Worthy.
-New housing development delivered towards the Market Town of Bishops Waltham may impact on the Galley Down Wood and The Moors SSSIs.
-The distribution of development, under Policies SP2, H1 and H3, directs only a small level of new growth to the Intermediate Rural Settlements and Rural Area thereby limiting the potential for more widespread disruption of wider ecological networks.
+The River Itchen SAC may also be impacted by new housing development at the Market Town of New Alresford and some of the Larger Rural Settlements including Colden Common and Kings Worthy.
+There is potential for the new neighbourhood at North Whiteley to impact Botley Wood and Everett's and Mushes Copses SSSI and Upper Hamble Estuary and Woods SSSI.
+New housing development delivered at the Market Town of Bishop's Waltham may impact the Galley Down Wood and The Moors SSSIs.
+Policies SP2, H1 and H3 only direct a small proportion of new growth to the Intermediate Rural Settlements and Rural Area, thereby limiting the potential for more widespread disruption of wider ecological networks, although it is noted that housing development at Waltham Chase and Otterbourne would be close to SSSI designations.

-5.204 It is expected that Policies SP2, H1 and H3 will have a significant negative effect in relation to IIA objective 9: biodiversity and geodiversity.
+5.201 It is expected that Policies SP2, H1 and H3 will have a significant negative effect in relation to IIA objective 9: biodiversity and geodiversity.
 This is combined with a minor positive effect for these policies given the potential to avoid areas which may be more sensitive to new growth and considering the potential for larger sites to incorporate new green infrastructure and support a coordinated approach to habitat provision and connectivity.
 There is potential for development principles included under Policy SP2 to provide some mitigation for the significant negative effect identified in relation to this IIA objective.
-This policy requires new development to maintain and enhance the importance of environmental assets which is likely to help limit the potential for adverse effects in relation to features of biodiversity value.
+This policy requires new development to conserve and enhance the importance of environmental assets which is likely to help limit the potential for adverse effects.

-IIA objective 10: To conserve and enhance the character and distinctiveness of the district's landscapes.
+IIA objective 10: To conserve and enhance the character and

+distinctiveness of the district's landscapes.